Table of contents

 Nothing in this article constitutes legal advice.
 Please consult a tax attorney or tax professional if you have questions about minimum wage compliance.

-At the beginning of 2023, a minimum wage increase went into effect for South Dakota.
+At the beginning of 2024, a minimum wage increase will go into effect for South Dakota.
 As a small business owner, it’s essential that you stay up to date on the South Dakota minimum wage requirements to make sure you’re compliant.